 Detached ears

-Protruding ears, often a source of aesthetic and social embarrassment from childhood onwards, are generally a congenital feature.Otoplasty, a light and effective surgical procedure, can now correct this peculiarity with very few complications and excellent results.
-Usually, this malformation affects both ears, but it can happen that only one ear is affected.
+Protruding ears, often a source of lifelong aesthetic concern or social discomfort, are usually present from birth.
+Today, a straightforward and effective surgical procedure called otoplasty can correct this feature with minimal risk and excellent results.
+While the condition typically affects both ears, it can sometimes involve only one.

 The benefits of otoplasty